 3. Tidying up keeps you fit

 Staying fit and active is challenging on its own, and it’s made even harder during a pandemic.
-However, you may be surprised to know that household chores such as cleaning are its own effective workout.
+However, you may be surprised to know that household chores such as cleaning is its own effective workout.
 In fact, research from Indiana University found that those who are motivated to clean are more likely to be motivated to exercise.

 Instead of spending all your time scrolling through newsfeeds, why don’t you set aside some time to do a little spring cleaning?
 In addition to slowly helping to declutter your house, experts have found that sitting for just half an hour less every day can help to lower your mortality risk (1).